Your browser is out of date!

 Description

-• Stairwell & Hallway – The primary scope of work for this project is Stairwell & Hallway Finishes.
-Projects in this scope area may include: installing new walls and plasterwork/drywall; installing upgraded lighting and electrical panels, lines, and receptacles; and repairing and/or replacing flooring, ceilings, window and door frames, and molding.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Stairwell & Hallway – Work scopes in this area may include: installing new walls and plasterwork/drywall; installing upgraded lighting and electrical panels, lines, and receptacles; and repairing and/or replacing flooring, ceilings, window and door frames, and molding.

-• Lobby – The primary scope of work for this project is Lobby Finishes.
-Projects in this scope area may include: installing new walls and plasterwork/drywall; installing upgraded lighting and electrical panels, lines, and receptacles; and repairing and/or replacing flooring, ceilings, window and door frames, and molding.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Lobby – Work scopes in this area may include: installing new walls and plasterwork/drywall; installing upgraded lighting and electrical panels, lines, and receptacles; and repairing and/or replacing flooring, ceilings, window and door frames, and molding.

 • Laundry – All developments should have access to on-site laundry facilities.
 NYCHA prefers community laundry facilities where older facilities are not in use or where space can be repurposed for community laundry facilities.
 Identify locations and ensure that all buildings have convenient laundry access where per-building laundry facilities are infeasible.

-• Office / Retail – The primary scope of work for this project is Offices.
-Projects in this scope area may include: converting a space into office space; installing new walls and plasterwork/drywall; installing upgraded lighting and electrical panels, lines, and receptacles; and repairing and/or replacing flooring, ceilings, window and door frames, and molding.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Office / Retail – Work scopes in this area may include: converting a space into office space; installing new walls and plasterwork/drywall; installing upgraded lighting and electrical panels, lines, and receptacles; and repairing and/or replacing flooring, ceilings, window and door frames, and molding.

 Baseline

-• Provide a custodial/janitor closet that contains a floor mop sink, shelves, floor drain, hose bib, at least (1) electrical outlet, sufficient lighting, and ventilation in common areas.
+• Provide a custodial/janitor closet that contains a slop sink or floor mop sink, shelves, floor drain, hose bib, at least (1) electrical outlet, sufficient lighting, and ventilation in common areas.

 • Incorporate resident input on the design of Lobbies, Stairwells, and Halls.
 [COMPMOD]